Mc Pheeters Antique Militaria

 Home Page About Us Ordering Information Links

-INDIAN WAR PERIOD PATTERN 1884 ENLISTED MAN’S TROUSERS – VERY SOLID SPECIMENS OF A SCARCE UNIFORM PIECE: Due to the prolonged periods of daily wear by the soldiers and affects of the environment on the frontier, and the obvious utilitarian value even after a soldier’s discharge, 19TH Century US Army uniform trousers have not survived in large numbers, and are in fact, quite scarce.
-I was fortunate to be able to acquire both of these pairs from a very old collection – the first Indian Wars era trousers which I have had the opportunity to buy in a very long time.
+INDIAN WAR PERIOD PATTERN 1882 & 1884 ENLISTED MAN’S TROUSERS – VERY SOLID SPECIMENS OF A SCARCE UNIFORM PIECE: Due to the prolonged periods of daily wear by the soldiers, the affects of the environment on the frontier, and the obvious utilitarian value even after a soldier’s discharge, 19TH Century US Army uniform trousers have not survived in large numbers, and are in fact, quite scarce.
+I have been fortunate to have acquired these pairs from a very old collection – the first Indian Wars era trousers which I have had the opportunity to buy in a very long time.

-The two pairs of trousers are being offered as separate pieces here, and each is described in detail below and accompanied by an individual set of photographs.
+These trousers are being offered as separate pieces here, and each is described in detail below and accompanied by an individual set of photographs.
+Overall, these are very impressive specimens of the desirable Indian War era uniform trousers which would never need to be upgraded, and they would be an attractive addition to your collection.

 NOTE: To say that photographing wool cloth is a challenge is an understatement.
 In order to highlight the features, I have to adjust the contrast of the various photos and at times the result makes the cloth appear to have faded or discolored.
 The cloth making up these trousers is an even blue color as is seen in the overall full views, the odd coloring coming out when the smaller details of the coat are photographed so as to be visible.

 This pair of trousers features non-regulation belt loops rather than suspender buttons.
 The loops are made of the same light blue kersey wool as the trousers, definitely original to the period of use.
 Belt loops, while not incorporated in the standard Quartermaster Department pattern, nor were they considered regulation, had become fashionable – and likely popular for utilitarian reasons – at the time these trousers were issued.
-It is well documented in a number of different sources that the soldiers were inclined to tailor their uniforms for a better fit and accommodate individual preferences.
-As long as the alterations did not significantly alter the appearance of the uniform, or the changes were not readily visible when the clothing was worn, the officers seem to have been inclined to ignore these personal touches.
+As noted above, these belt loops are further evidence of the custom tailoring which accommodated the individual soldier’s preferences.
 Since the soldiers were not allowed to appear in public in their shirt sleeves unless on a fatigue detail, the belt loops would not have been noted in day to day wear.

 Both sides of the inner waist band and the lining of both front pockets bears the name “POIST”, most likely the surname of the soldier who wore these trousers.